 In essence, it is the ability to observe, experience, and analyze information to establish its integrity.
 In our rapidly changing technological world, more information is available at the touch of our fingers, so critical thinking skills are a must today.

 The issue is that of all of the information we deal with each day, some of it is accurate, and it can be very easy to get pulled into believing something that is propaganda or an outright fabrication.

 Social media is a great place to see how few people employ critical thinking skills.

-How many times have you seen memes state that you could win money for sharing or that make statements as fact that is opinion or poorly researched information?
+How many times have you seen memes state that you could win money for sharing, or that statements are made as fact when they are opinion or poorly researched information?

 It happens all the time.

 Teaching our children to question facts and research questionable statements presented as facts, is imperative today.

 In many schools, kids are not always encouraged to take a critical mindset and question facts.